-How Have Digital Consumption Habits Shifted During The COVID-19 Pandemic?
+How Digital Consumption Habits Have Shifted Due to COVID-19

 Everyone is operating in a new era of “normal.”
 With almost every aspect of our lives disrupted, we’ve seen trends emerging and people adjusting their activities during COVID-19.
 While we have seen search trends evolve across all industries, we’ve also seen major changes in media consumption among consumers.
 The three media consumption changes we’ll talk through today are online spending, streaming behaviors, and social media.